nrtkbb/Keyboards/uzu42/build_guide_simple_jp.md

 上手くいくと、
 ```
-Device /dev/tty.usbmodem1412401 has appeared; assuming it is the controller.
+Device /dev/ttyS12 has appeared; assuming it is the controller.
-Waiting for /dev/tty.usbmodem1412401 to become writable.
+Remapped MSYS2 USB port to COM13

 Connecting to programmer: .
 Found programmer: Id = "CATERIN"; type = S